Getting started

 - Verify the configuration of the CLI tools.

-Use the steps in this procedure to enable Red Hat OpenShift Service on AWS classic architecture in your AWS account.
+You can enable Red Hat OpenShift Service on AWS classic architecture in your AWS account by verifying prerequisites in the AWS Management Console.

 Prerequisites